ericbannon/kubeturbo-openshift/README.md

 targetConfig.targetName:         | Name_Each_Cluster        | a unique name for the managed kubeturbo cluster
 args.sccsupport                  | *                        | Include a value of * in order to enable support of actions that move container pods

-*Note: It is reccomended to configure the argument for sccsupport if you plan on testing move actions for pods*
+*Note: It is reccomended to configure add a value of * to the sccsupport key if you plan on testing move actions for pods*

 ##### From the CLI